ngshiheng/michelin-my-maps/README.md

 Download the [csv file](./generated/michelin_my_maps.csv) to view the full restaurant list.

 This dataset contains a list of restaurants along with additional details (e.g. address, price range, cuisine type, longitude, latitude, etc.) curated from the [MICHELIN Restaurants guide](https://guide.michelin.com/en/restaurants).
-The culinary distinctions (i.e. 'Classification' in the dataset) of the restaurants included are:
+The culinary distinctions (i.e. 'Award' column in the dataset) of the restaurants included are:

 -   3 Stars
 -   2 Stars